 - Weight Limit: 45 lbs per seat

 The Mockingbird Single-to-Double stroller is relatively new on the scene, and we’re totally here for it.
-This convertible stroller can easily accommodate two kids, with the use of the 2nd seat kit, purchased separately — note: it won’t be long until this stroller is also able to hold three kiddos — making it good pick for big families — with the addition of a glider board, debuting soon.
+This convertible stroller can easily accommodate up to three kids, with the use of the 2nd seat kit and rider board, both purchased separately.
+Thus, the Mockingbird is a good pick for big families.

 Both the toddler seat and the 2nd seat are exactly the same — there’s no big kid/little kid seat situation, like on some convertible strollers.
 Both seats can accommodate children up to 45 lbs, which definitely isn’t as much as the Nuna Demi Grow (50 lbs) or the Evenflo Pivot Xpand (55lbs), but should get you to your kids’ 3rd (and maybe even 4th??) birthdays.

 With its latest seating configuration (infant car seat up and facing parents, toddler seat down and facing out — a seating placement that was requested by a lot of parents and that Mockingbird delivered), the stroller offers 18+ seat arrangements.

 The Mockingbird Single-to-Double accepts two infant car seats, and both stroller seats lay perfectly flat.
 With the purchase of the infant insert ($35, sold separately), you can place your babe(s) directly in the stroller seats from the getgo.

 Bonus: You can fold the Mockingbird Single-to-Double with both seats attached (and it’s a super simple one-handed fold, too — woohoo!).

 Excerpt of Review:

 “A couple of years back, a colleague in the business told me the Mockingbird Stroller is “the UPPABaby Vista, but for much less!”
 Naturally, we were intrigued and eager to give you our honest take of it.